razak8469/play_reactivemongo_docker/README.md

 but the images are not deleted.

 # To Run
-On the first run, the docker images are downloaded.
+On the first run, the docker images are downloaded (and cached) and so it takes a few minutes longer than the successive runs.
+The docker commands in the runtime hook uses the cached images for the successive runs.
 These images are not deleted when the application exits.
 Remove docker images manually when needed.

 Prerequisites: